 NEIGHBORHOOD COMMERCIAL

 Purpose The neighborhood commercial land use category focuses on providing a handful of retail and service businesses that serve adjacent neighborhoods.

 Regulated Uses Non-Residential Residential

 " Retail businesses " None

 " Professional and Service Businesses

 " Instructional Centers

 " Coffee Shop/Bakeries

 " Restaurants (Sit-Down)

 Built Form Small-scale buildings that are typically compatible with the adjacent neighborhoods where they are located.

 Businesses serve both pedestrian and vehicular customers.

 Building scale is usually limited to 1-story, however, on occasion there may be a 2-story building.

-Parking is typically off-street, however, in certain circumstances where on-street parking is available that should be encouraged.
+Parking is typically off-street, however, in ceravailable that should be encouraged. tain circumstances where on-street parking is